Latent Space Modelling of Hypergraph Data: Latent space hypergraphs

 \section{Latent space hypergraphs}

-In this section we introduce a model for hypergraph data which builds upon the models discussed in Section \ref{sec:netlit}.
-Our model will balance the computational aspects of latent space network modelling (Section \ref{sec:lsnet}) with the approach of RGGs (Section \ref{sec:rggs}) and RGHs (Section \ref{sec:rghs}).
-The aims of our modelling framework are given in Section \ref{sec:motivation}, notation and set-up are given in Section \ref{sec:unionsimp}, and the generative model and likelihood are given in Section \ref{sec:like}.
-Finally, in Section \ref{sec:ext} we consider of the model in Section \ref{sec:like}.
+We now introduce a model for hypergraph data which builds upon the models discussed in the previous section.
+The motivation and notation for our approach are given in Section \ref{sec:motivation} and a preliminary model for non-simplicial hypergraphs is given in Section \ref{sec:unionsimp}.
+Finally, we present our generative model and likelihood in Section \ref{sec:like} along with a more flexible modification in Section \ref{sec:like}.